10 Legit Ways to Get Free Internet (Including Cheap Options)

 Everyone On home page

-Everyone On is a non-profit organization that is dedicated to helping low-income families get Internet access for free or cheap.
-When you go onto the site you can hit the red “find offers” button at the top of the site.
+Everyone On is a non-profit organization dedicated to helping low-income families get Internet access for free or cheap.
+When you enter the site, you can hit the red “find offers” button at the top.

-Note: You do have to qualify with certain low-income standards or be eligible for certain public assistance programs to qualify for this deal.
+Note: To qualify for this deal, you must meet certain low-income standards or be eligible for certain public assistance programs.

 9. Check With Local ISPs